Laura W. Perna: Career

 Perna began her faculty career at the University of Maryland-College Park in 1999 and was appointed to the faculty of Penn's Graduate School of Education (GSE) in 2005.
 Earlier in her career, she served as Director of Institutional Research and Planning at the University of Dallas, and as Research Scientist and Director of Data Analysis at the Frederick D. Patterson Research Institute of the United Negro College Fund.
 At Penn, she was the James S. Riepe Presidential Professor (2014 to 2019) and since 2019 is the GSE Centennial Presidential Professor of Education.
 She is Founding Executive Director of the Alliance for Higher Education and Democracy (Penn AHEAD).
 She served as Chair of Penn GSE's Higher Education Division and Chair of Penn's Faculty Senate and has been Penn's Vice Provost for Faculty since July 1, 2020.

+During her tenure, she led initiatives related to faculty recruitment, promotion, retention, professional development, faculty well-being, and institutional governance.
+She was reappointed to the position in 2025 and, in 2026, was elevated to Senior Vice Provost for Faculty.

 Leadership and advisory work

 Perna serves or has served on the board of directors for the Postsecondary Network Policy Institute (PNPI), Lenfest Scholars Foundation, and Institute for Higher Education Policy, and is a member of Bowdoin College's THRIVE Program Advisory Group.
 She served as president of the Association for the Study of Higher Education (ASHE) and vice president of the postsecondary division of the American Educational Research Association (AERA).
 She has served on the AERA Grants Governing Board, advisory panels for the U.S. Department of Education, Lumina Foundation, and Spencer Foundation, and was a member of the Bill & Melinda Gates Foundation's Postsecondary Value Commission.
 She has been Editor of Higher Education: Handbook of Theory and Research annual book series since 2018.